Agoric/documentation/main/ertp/ERTP-Guide/Overview.md

 const quatloosSeven = quatloosAmountMath.make(7);;
 ```
 Here you use the Quatloos `amountMath` to make a new `amount` description of the asset you want to create.
-Since `amountMath` objects are always one-to-one associated with a `brand`, in this case Quatloos, you
+Since `amountMath` objects are always associated with a single `brand`, in this case Quatloos, you
 only have to specify what you want for the `value` of the new `amount`, in this case `7`.

 This returns an `amount` description stored in `quatloosSeven`.
 Remember, an `amount` is only a description